nandini0407/Threeter/README.md

 This project will be implemented using the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic
+- Vanilla JavaScript for overall structure and game logic
 - `three.js` and `THREEx` game extensions for 3D graphics and game physics
 - Webpack to bundle and serve up the various scripts